balenair/balenair/docs/05-case-printing-and-assembly.md

 To assemble the printed parts, you'll need the following:

-- eight (8) M1.4 x 5mm self-tapping screws to mount the display
+- eight (8) M1.4 x 5mm self-tapping screws to mount the display (plus four more if using the LED bargraph)
 - four (4) #2-56 5/8" pan head screws if you are using the LED bargraph display
 - four (4) #2-56 pan head screws 1/4" to 5/16" long with optional nuts for mounting the Pi
 - two (2) #2-56 1/2" long pan head screws for mounting the multiport connector